SystemFw/blog/content/staging/paxos-failures.md

 realistic, but it's worth spelling out which faults it does not cover:

 - The set of processes is fixed, and known to all participants.
-It can shrink as a result of crash failures, but it won't grow, nor will ever be replaced by another set of processes.
+It can shrink as a result of crash faults, but it won't grow, nor will ever be replaced by another set of processes.
 In other words, _reconfiguration_ is not supported.
 This is not a realistic assumption in the real world, where we want to eventually replace